CrescentMadeJr/DanDeb.tech/README.md

 THere are 33 seperate javascript code sets for the different parts of the site.
 The first is to show an hide the hamburger menu.
 There is also a set for the accordion boxes.
 The last is for the contact form.
 THis took me quite the amount of work to figure out and a lot of help.
 Especially when I had it working and in my testing I decided to add thousands of characters to the message box.

 The "contact" form takes data into an array and then displays the information back to the user with a little message.

-I attempted to make the site as acessable as possible.
+### Acessability'

-### Acessability
+I ran some accessibility checks.
+The only suggestions were the emnpty links that are using font awesome icons.
+I added titles to them for that.